minetest/minetest/doc/lua_api.md

     * Only use this function for making it possible to log in via password from external protocols such as IRC, other uses are frowned upon.
 * `minetest.get_password_hash(name, raw_password)`
-    * Convert a name-password pair to a password hash that Minetest can use.
+    * Convert a name-password pair to a password hash that Luanti can use.
     * The returned value alone is not a good basis for password checks based on comparing the password hash in the database with the password hash from the function, with an externally provided password, as the hash